cfug/dio/dio/README.md

 #### LogInterceptor

-You can apply the `LogInterceptor` to log requests and responses automatically:
+You can apply the `LogInterceptor` to log requests and responses automatically in the DEBUG mode:

 ```dart
 dio.interceptors.add(LogInterceptor(responseBody: false)); // Do not output responses body.